TheCyberVault/Email-Header-Analysis/Lab 1/Email Header Analysis Lab.md

 #### Task 4: Breach Check – Have You Been Around?

-- **Your Mission**: Drop by [';--have i been pwned?](https://haveibeenpwned.com).
+- **Your Mission**: Drop by [have i been pwned?](https://haveibeenpwned.com).
 It's like finding out if someone's been gossiping about you in places they shouldn't.
 - **What You Do**: Type in the email and cross your fingers.
 - **What You're Looking For**: You're hoping this email hasn't been caught up in any digital scandals.
 If it's clean, that's a good sign.